Omar-Qashqish/Jordan-News-Scraping-Project-Business-and-Trade-Industry-/README.md

 - **Content**: A brief summary or full text of the article.
 - **Image**: Link to the article's associated image.
 - **Link**: Direct link to the full article.
+- ✅ The script also downloads each article's image and saves it into a local folder.

 ## 📄 Sections Targeted:
 - Business Section